japawBlob/Luby-Jones/README.md

 For basic functionality with serial computation and basic threaded implementation use this folder and use included cmake in order to run the program.

+## What is Luby Jones Algorithm?

+Luby-Jones is based on Luby's algorithm, which is used for finding Maximal independent set.
+Luby-Jones is based on principle of finding independent sets, and iteratively colours graph.

+## How to use this program?

 Program accepts following arguments:
 - ```-f [file_path]```, where file_path is input file.
 If left empty input will be taken from std::in.
 Input data has the following format: On first line are two unsigned integers A, B. Where A represents number of nodes and B